 String School is a fun and social way to consolidate and develop further your playing technique, explore new repertoire, play in large and small ensembles and improve your music reading and sight-reading.
 This two-session intensive course aims to build your confidence and introduce you to new techniques and styles of music.

 Music will available in advance via Google Classroom; you will need to download and print in advance to bring with you to the course, and you will find it useful to practise your parts beforehand (unless you are an excellent sight-reader!).
 If you do not have access to a printer, please contact the Music Department.
-Repertoire for this course: tbc.
+Repertoire for this course will include:

 What will we cover?